Leasehold Properties: What to Know Before You Buy

 - You won’t have to ask your neighbours to help with the repairs or general upkeep of the building as it’s already been paid for with the service charge.

-- Your freeholder should be the person you go-to for any complaints or issues, ensuring they’re fixed almost immediately.
+- Your freeholder should be the person you go to for any complaints or issues, ensuring they’re fixed within a reasonable period of time.

 - The building insurance is often organised by the freeholder.